peteroupc/peteroupc.github.io/bernoulli.md

 And here is another optimized algorithm:

 1. Set _j_ to 0 and _i_ to 0.
 If _n_ is 0, return 0.
 Otherwise, generate a uniform(0, 1) random number, call it _u_.
-2. If _u_ is greater than an upper bound of the highest coefficient, return 0.
-If _u_ is less than a lower bound of the lowest coefficient, return 1.
+2. If _u_ is less than a lower bound of the lowest coefficient, return 1.
+Otherwise, if _u_ is less than (or equal to) an upper bound of the highest coefficient, go to the next step.
+Otherwise, return 0.
 3. If _i_ is _n_ or greater, or if the coefficients _a_\[_k_\], with _k_ in the interval \[_j_, _j_+(_n_&minus;_i_)\], are all equal, return a number that is 1 if _u_ is less than _a_\[_j_\], or 0 otherwise.
 4. Flip the input coin.
 If it returns 1, add 1 to _j_.
 5. Add 1 to _i_ and go to step 3.